-The MDB provides a common database of forwarding and lookup resources to the ingress and egress stages in the 7500R3 platform.
-These resources are allocated using forwarding profiles that ensure the optimal allocation to different tables for a wide range of networking use-cases.
+The MDB provides a common database of forwarding and lookup resources to the ingress and egress stages in the 7800R3 platform.
+These resources are allocated using a set of forwarding profiles that ensure the optimal allocation of resources to different tables for a wide range of networking use-cases.
 The L3 optimized profile expands the routing and next-hop tables to address large scale networks where route table capacity is required, while the balanced profile is suited for leaf and spine datacenter applications.

-Figure 3: MDB enables a flexible range of deployment profiles.
+Figure 2: MDB enables a flexible range of deployment profiles.

-The fungible nature of the resources within the MDB ensure that operators have the flexibility they need to standardize on a common platform across a wide range of roles with the confidence that the specific resource requirements can be allocated according to the needs of any given role.
-There is no need to have a separate platform for core network roles and edge roles in today's service provider networks.
-This enables cloud and service providers to streamline their deployments, simplify sparing and consolidate testing.
+The fungible nature of the resources within the MDB ensure that operators have the flexibility they need to standardize on a common platform across a wide range of roles with the confidence that the specific resource requirements can be achieved according to the needs of any given role.
+There is no need to have separate platforms for core network roles and edge roles in today's service provider networks.
+This enables cloud and service providers to streamline deployments, simplify sparing and consolidate testing.

-Arista 7500R3: System Components
+Arista 7800R3: System Components

-Chassis And Mid-Plane
+Chassis and Mid-Plane-less system

-All Arista 7500R3 chassis (4-slot, 8-slot and 12-slot) share a common system architecture with identical fabric bandwidth and forwarding capacity per line card slot.
-Line cards and power supplies are common across all systems; the only differences are in the size of the fabric/fan modules, number of line card slots and power supplies.
+All Arista 7800R3 systems share a common architecture with identical fabric bandwidth and forwarding capacity per slot.
+Line cards, supervisor modules and power supplies are common across systems; the only differences are the physical size, fabric/fan module size, number of line card slots and quantity of power supplies.
 Airflow is always front-to-rear and all data cabling is at the front of the chassis.

-Chassis design and layout are key aspects that enable such high performance per slot; the fabric modules are directly behind line card modules and oriented orthogonally to the line card modules.
-This design alleviates the requirement to route high-speed signal traces on the midplane of the chassis, reducing the signal trace lengths and enabling more high-speed signals to operate at faster speeds.
-This characteristic has enabled Arista to scale the system from 10 Tbps with first-generation modules in 2010 up to 230 Tbps in 2019 - a 23X performance increase in 9 years.
+Chassis design and layout are key aspects that enable high performance per line card slot: the fabric modules are directly behind line card modules and oriented orthogonally to the line card modules.
+This design alleviates the requirement to route high speed signal traces on a midplane or backplane, reducing trace lengths between system elements and enabling high speed signals to operate more efficiently with high signal integrity by being shorter lengths.
+The 7800R system eliminates the passive midplane or backplane, allowing the direct connection of line cards to fabric modules improving airflow and providing investment protection for future higher capacity systems.